Winter is upon us already with days getting colder and the temperature dropping even more during the night!

 3. Try and cook warming soups that contain a lot of vegetables and use your crockpot in creative ways.
 Include as many vegetables as you can with your winter meals and stay away from stodgy deserts that cause weight gain.
 If you eat bread, stick to only two slices a day and instead of having loads of mashed potatoes or lots of pasta dishes, try and include variety in your meals.

-4. If you are one of those people who eat out have takeaway food often, try and reduce it to once a week, your body will thank you for it!
-It’s easy to go for take away food when you have been busy all day and realised that you haven’t taken anything out for dinner, I have done that myself at times.
+4. If you are one of those people who has takeaway foods often, try and reduce it to once a week, your body will thank you for it!
+It’s easy to go for take away food when you have been busy all day and realised that you haven’t taken anything out for dinner!
+I have done that myself at times.
 Have a think about some healthier choices you could make instead of automatically heading to your favourite take away.

 5. It helps to stay positive even when you find yourself in a low mood.
 Surround yourself with people who will encourage you and do something nice for others.
 It’s amazing how satisfying it is to have made a positive difference in someone’s day!
 Lastly, think of three things that you are thankful for every day.